MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/security/multifactor-authentication.md

 - For Business Central online, you can't select Business Central as a Cloud app.
 The only way to include Business Central is to select  **All Cloud Apps** for the policy.

-- For Business Central on-premises, you assign Business Central as a Cloud App by selecting the Microsoft Entra ID app registration that's used for Business Central authentication.
+- For Business Central on-premises, you assign Business Central as a Cloud App by selecting the Microsoft Entra app registration that's used for Business Central authentication.

 For more information about creating policies, see [Conditional Access: Cloud apps, actions, and authentication context](/azure/active-directory/conditional-access/concept-conditional-access-cloud-apps).